jrbhowells/Lab2-Colour-Perception/README.md

 ### Task 5 - Brain sees what it expects

 Our brain interprets what we see based on our expectation.
 Here is an example.
 The image below shows two tables with blue and red tops.
-Which is the larger table?
+Which is the longer table?
 Measure this on the screen with a ruler (or just marking on a sheet of paper).
 Write in your logbook the reason for this phenomenon.

 <p align="center"> <img src="assets/table.jpg" /> </p><BR>

-Here is another example, where our brain see what it expects instead of what light reaches the retina.
-Which is darker, the square labelled A or B?
+Here is another example, where our brain see what it expects instead of what hits the retina.
+Which square is darker, the one labelled A or B?
+Why?

 <p align="center"> <img src="assets/shadow.jpg" /> </p><BR>

-To verify that in fact A and B are exactly the same colour of grey, you may need to capture this image and use an image editing to extract the B square and put it next to A for comparison.
+To verify the result, you need to use an image editor app and cut out one square and put it next to the other for comparison.

 ### Task 6 - The Grid Illusion